redSlug/yoga-with-friends/DEPLOY.md

 # Deploy

+## Frontend
+The front end code is configured to automatically deploy to Github Pages via Github actions

+## Backend

-## Option 1) Github Actions + ssh to Raspberry pi
+### Option 1)
-Currently, the front end code configured to automatically deploy to Github Pages via Gihub actions and the backend code is deployed by manually SSHing into a raspberry pi and pulling from Github.
+Deploy by manually SSHing into a raspberry pi and pulling from Github.
 An S3 bucket is set up to host the frontend JSON and calendar ICS that the backend pushes to and the frontend and calendar client respectively read from.

-## Option 2) k8s
+### Option 2)
+Deploy backend using dockerhub and Github actions

+### Option 3)
 [This PR](https://github.com/recursecenter/cluster-config/pull/94) includes configurations

 ```bash